 - Mix them well with your hands, until the mixture becomes crumbly.

-- Transfer the biscuits mixture into the pan, then press it with your ends into the bottom.
+- Transfer the biscuit mixture into the pan, then press it with your ends into the bottom.
 When done, use a spoon or spatula to level the top.

 - Place the base in the fridge, and let it sit for at least 24 hours.